Deploy a resource forest topology

 The chosen account link attribute will be used as the Source Anchor.
 If you have a different and immutable attribute that you would prefer to use, you may do so; just be sure to edit the AD FS claims rule and select the attribute during the AAD Connect configuration.

 Do not sync the UPNs between the forests.
-We found during testing that we needed to use a unique UPN for each user forest, as you cannot use the same UPN across multiple forests.
-As a result, we were presented with two possibilities, to synchronize the UPN or to not synchronize.
+You need to use a unique UPN for each user forest, as you cannot use the same UPN across multiple forests.
+As a result, there are two possibilities: to synchronize the UPN or to not synchronize.

 If the unique UPN from each user forest was synchronized to the associated disabled object in the resource forest, AD FS authentication would fail.
 The matching rule would find the UPN on the object in the resource forest, which was disabled and could not be used for authentication.

-You will next need to provision an Office 365 tenant to use with your deployment.
+You will need to provision a Microsoft 365 organization to use with your deployment.
 For more information, please see Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.

 Configure Active Directory Federation Services